We’ve won funding to launch free Peer Support Network

 “Supported by tastelife’s materials, peers will also have training on mental health and mindfulness topics.
 With our Peer Support Network, we’ll be able to offer support to both those undiagnosed and diagnosed, who may be on an NHS waiting list, as well as help those that care for and about them.
 We’ll also be able to assist anyone who wants to have a conversation about their or a loved ones eating habits and who may be unsure if they have issues around food.”

-We offer a range of affordable counselling and wellbeing services including covering a number of life issues such as anxiety, stress, bereavement, loss, trauma, depression, relationships, relaxation and gambling, drinking and gaming addictions.
+We offer a range of affordable counselling and wellbeing services including covering a number of life issues such as anxiety, stress, bereavement, loss, trauma, depression, eating difficulties and relationships

 Wellbeing & counselling